The Regional Municipality of Wood Buffalo conducts hydrant flushing throughout the region starting in springtime through the fall each year.

 Whom do I call if I have questions?

-If you have questions, please call the Pulse: Wood Buffalo Call Line at 780-743-7000.
+If you have questions, please call Pulse at 780-743-7000.
 This line is staffed 24 hours a day, every day of the year.
+Or visit Pulse Online at rmwb.ca/pulse.